ISSUE 03

 KENNY

-You know, those aren’t always stories that come easily out of immigrants, right?
-That I think especially in the context of that time and the sort of xenophobia in Asian communities, Asian neighborhoods—in Chinatown, Koreatown—that I feel like after that first story there must have been something that made you think about not primary sourcing but just the value of getting these stories out of people.
+You know, I think especially in the context of that time and the sort of xenophobia affecting Asian communities, Asian neighborhoods—in Chinatown, Koreatown—I feel like there must have been something that made you think about not primary sourcing but just the value of getting these stories out of people at that time.

 EMANUEL